Texas Foster Family Association By-laws & Constitution

 MEMBERSHIP CLASSIFICATIONS: There shall be the following classes of membership available in the ASSOCIATION as follows:

-1. REGULAR: A regular membership shall be available to all individual FOSTER PARENTS.
-Regular members shall have the right to vote on all matters brought to the members of the ASSOCIATION for vote pertaining to the provisions of these bylaws or applying to set rules.
-Each member shall receive all mailings and information about the various activities of the Each regular member shall be eligible to be a candidate for any elective office of the ASSOCIATION or to be appointed to serve as a chair and/or member of any of the standing or special committees of the ASSOCIATION, according to these bylaws.
+A. REGULAR: A regular membership shall be available to all individual FOSTER PARENTS as defined in Section 1 above.
+Regular members shall have the right to vote on all matters brought to the members of the ASSOCIATION pertaining to the provisions of these bylaws or objectives and activities of the ASSOCIATION.
+Each member shall receive all mailings and electronic notices about the various activities of the ASSOCIATION and shall be eligible for member benefits that may be offered by the ASSOCIATION from time to time.
+Each regular member with at least five (5) years of lived experience as a FOSTER PARENT as defined above shall be eligible to be a candidate for any elective office of the ASSOCIATION, and each regular member with any level of experience may be appointed to serve as a chair and/or member of any of the standing or special committees of the ASSOCIATION, according to these bylaws.
+Any individual who continues to meet the qualifications of a regular member will retain these rights and benefits as long as they maintain their dues, even if they become eligible for membership under any of the other classifications listed below.

-4. SUPPORTIVE: Supportive membership shall be available to individuals and organizations, other than FOSTER PARENT Organizations, wishing to support the purposes and efforts of this ASSOCIATION.
-The benefits of this membership include attending all meetings of the ASSOCIATION and receiving all mailings.
-This membership does not include individual membership for members of Organizations nor does it include individual voting rights unless appointed or elected to the Board of Directors
+D. AUXILIARY/SUPPORTIVE: Auxiliary/Supportive membership shall be available to individuals and organizations not covered in the above classifications who wish to support the purposes and efforts of this ASSOCIATION, such as community stakeholders defined in Section 1 above, adults who have lived experience as a child in a foster home setting, or child welfare professionals who are current or former employees of foster care agencies.
+The benefits of this membership include attending all meetings of the ASSOCIATION and receiving all mailings and electronic notices.
+This membership does not include individual membership for members of Organizations, nor does it include individual voting rights unless appointed to the Board of Directors

-5. HONORARY: Honorary membership may be awarded by the ASSOCIATION to individuals or to Organizations who have made significant contributions to child care programs and who thereby merit such recognition.
+E. HONORARY: Honorary membership may be awarded by the ASSOCIATION to individuals or to Organizations who have made significant contributions to childcare programs and who thereby merit such recognition.
 This membership does not include individual voting rights, nor does it establish eligibility for holding office within the ASSOCIATION.

 SECTION 3

-DUES: Dues will be collected -- refer to the Policy & Procedure Manual.
-Dues must be paid by deadlines determined by the Board of Directors to establish eligibility to be nominated for a Board of Director position or participate in elections.
+DUES: Annual dues will be collected as established by the Board of Directors and documented in the Policy & Procedure Manual.
+Dues must be up to date to establish and retain eligibility to be nominated for or appointed to a Board of Director position or participate in elections, and to receive mailings and electronic notices of ASSOCIATION activities and receive member benefits if eligible.

 SECTION 4